-Led by a diagonal segment of leaders from OU, this project will create a comprehensive program in recruitment, retention, and career development of women or under-represented populations in the disciplines of science, technology, engineering and math (STEM).
+Facilitated by a diagonal segment of leaders from OU, this project will create a comprehensive program in recruitment, retention, and career development of women and under-represented populations in the disciplines of science, technology, engineering and math (STEM).

 This project is funded by the National Science Foundation ADVANCE

 program through a Partnerships for Adaptation, Implementation, and Dissemination (PAID) Grant.